The Biggest Quoting Mistakes Tradesmen Make

 Some customers will always try to negotiate.

-If your price is based on proper calculations, there should be little need to reduce it.
+If your quote is properly calculated, you shouldn’t need to reduce it.

 Not Charging for Small Jobs Properly

-Many experienced tradesmen set a minimum call-out fee to ensure even short jobs are worthwhile.
+Many tradesmen use a minimum call-out fee to protect their time.

 Final Thoughts

-However, small mistakes in pricing can have a big impact on profitability.
+But small pricing errors have a big impact on profit.

 The goal is to win the right jobs at the right price.